Alonzo A. Skinner

 Alonzo Albert Skinner (January 16, 1814 – April 30, 1877) was an American judge and Whig party politician in Oregon.
 He was the 16th justice of the Oregon Supreme Court and unsuccessful candidate for the office of governor.
 He also served as a circuit court judge for the state of Oregon, was a customs collector, a judge in the Provisional Government of Oregon, and a commissioner on a Native American treaty commission.

 Early life

 Skinner was born in Portage County, Ohio in 1814.
 There in the community of Ravenna he read law and passed the bar in 1840.
-He then settled in Putnam County, Ohio in 1842 and served as a part-time prosecutor in the county before losing the election for county judge.
+He then settled in Putnam County, Ohio in 1842 and served as a part-time prosecutor there before losing the election for county judge.
 Then in 1845 Skinner set out over the Oregon Trail on a seven-month journey to immigrate to Oregon Country.
-He arrived later in 1845 in Oregon City, Oregon.
+He arrived in Oregon City, Oregon in 1845.
 Alonzo then set up farming in the Tuality District while still practicing law.